slackhq/slack-api-docs/types/file.md

 	}

 The `name` parameter may be `null` for unnamed files.

+The `created` property is a unix timestamp representing when the file was created.
+The `timestamp` property contains the same data as `created`, but is deprecated and is provided only for backwards compatibility with older clients.

 The `mimetype` and `filetype` props do not have a 1-to-1 mapping, as multiple different files types ('html', 'js', etc.) share the same mime type.
 The `pretty_type` property contains a human-readable version of the type.